ZSP-Electronic/RPIBoy-Adv-firmware/README.md

 # RPIBoy-Advance
-A Raspberry Pi Gameboy like portable using the Compute module 3+
+A Raspberry Pi Gameboy portable using the Compute module 3+ Lite

 ### Install script:
   ````